Frequently Asked Questions

 Definitely Yes.
 Our experienced and expert guides will be on hand to help you discover the best of South Luangwa and tailor your safari to your interests.
 With 4 guides in camp we are flexible enough to ensure you are well-looked after, and should it be necessary to share a vehicle we do our utmost to ensure it is with people of similar interests.

-The top wildlife photographer Patrick Bentley runs specialist photographic safari weeks at Lion Camp.
-Click here for more info.
+Top wildlife photographers Patrick Bentley and Ed Selfe run specialist photographic safari weeks at Lion Camp.

 8. Is Lion Camp suitable for children?